Seasonality

 Note that seasonality only impacts anomaly monitors.
 It does not impact a metric without any monitors, and it does not impact detection of incidents on metrics that have manual threshold monitors.

 To set seasonality, you'll want to think about the operation of your business and identify the seasonality selection that fits best.
-If you're not sure, leave seasonality set to No Seasonality - as you get more familiar with the system you'll be better able to identify how seasonality settings will impact incident generation.
-If you think that your metric does have seasonality, but you aren't sure how to represent it, you can select auto_seasonality.
-When a monitor is associated with a metric that has auto_seasonality, it will perform seasonality discovery during monitor training and choose the seasonality that fits best.
+If you're not sure, set seasonality to No Seasonality - as you get more familiar with the system you'll be better able to identify how seasonality settings will impact incident generation.
+If you think that your metric does have seasonality, but you aren't sure how to represent it, you can select Auto seasonality.
+When a monitor is associated with a metric that has Auto seasonality, it will perform seasonality discovery during monitor training and choose the seasonality that fits best.

 Set up seasonality